redpen-cc/redpen-doc/source/configuration.rst

     <component name="ParagraphStartWith" />
   </component>

 All configurations are surrounded by one "component" block, which contains many inner component blocks.
 Each inner "component" block represents a validator, which checks one aspect of the input document.
 For instance, adding "SectionLength" component block into the configuration file, DocuemntValidator checks the length of sections in input documents.

 As we see some components have "property" to configure the validator specific settings.
 For example, the "SectionLength" validator has maximum character number in one section.
 Some validator has sub-validators.
 In the above example, "SentenceIterator" which validates all the input sentences in the input documents, contains sub-validators such as "SentenceLentgh", "InvalidCharacters".

 We will see the all the supported validators in the :doc:`validator` page.

+.. _setting-characters-section:

 Setting characters
 -------------------

-Users add configure settings for characters and symbols with char-table.xml. char-table.xml is used to override default setting of characters. default setting are described in the following section.
-In the file, we add the symbols to use in the document.
-Character table has one character-table element and the character-table element has many "character" elements. "character" element define the character used in the written documents.
+Users add configure settings for characters and symbols with char-table.xml. char-table.xml is used to override default setting of characters.
+Default settings are described in the following section.
+In the character configuration file, we add the symbols to use in the document.
+Character table has one character-table block and the character-table block has many "character" elements.
+"character" element define the character used in the written documents.

 The following table is the properties of character element.